catamphetamine/react-pages/README.md

 ```
 </details>

-### Synchronous actions

-For synchronous actions it's the same as for asynchronous ones (as described above):
+Redux module can also handle synchronous actions along with asynchronous ones

 ```js
 import { reduxModule } from 'react-website'